-Our teams are working around the clock to ensure our site remains a safe and fair place to buy and sell, and so far we have suspended hundreds of rogue accounts and blocked over 6 million listings.
+Our teams are working around the clock to ensure our site remains a safe and fair place to buy and sell, and so far we have suspended hundreds of rogue accounts and blocked over 50 million listings.

-To report an item, please click here
+To report an item, please click here.

-If you’re looking for other ways to help charities at this time, we've got a few suggestions.
+If you’re looking for other ways to help charities at this time, we've got a few suggestions:

-When listing your item, consider donating a percentage of the sale to a cause of your choice - from 10% to 100%.
+- If you’re a seller, when listing your item, consider donating a percentage of the sale to a cause of your choice - from 10% to 100%.
 Tens of thousands of eBay sellers do this every year, making money and feeling good at the same time!